In this day and age, oral antibiotics are popped like candy.

 The bacteria-fed mice also fought hard to escape the water, but their swimming movements were far calmer.
 After six minutes, the mice remained afloat, after expending less energy (and yes, the scientists then pulled them free).

 The truth became clear when the scientists assembled the raw data on hormones.
-Compared to the lactobacillus rhamnosus mice, the standard feed mice had approximately 100 times more cortisol in their bloodstream.
+Compared to the standard feed mice, the Lactobacillus rhamnosus mice had approximately 100 times less cortisol in their bloodstream.
+This itself was caused by far higher levels of the sedative neurotransmitter GABA, which restrains cortisol.
+We know that gut bacteria can increase both serotonin and dopamine, so this isn’t surprising.

 Protect your gut bacteria at all costs